Whatsapp Icon

 • Social Interaction: Maintaining social connections with family and friends through visits, video calls, or participation in support groups can uplift spirits and foster a positive outlook.

-It's important for patients and caregivers to communicate regularly with healthcare providers to ensure that any new activities are safe and appropriate, considering the patient's current health condition.
+Patients and caregivers need to communicate regularly with healthcare providers to ensure that any new activities are safe and appropriate, considering the patient's current health condition.
 The goal is to find a balance that encourages a sense of normalcy and joy, without overexertion.

 Note: This content is for informational purposes only and should not be considered medical advice.
 Always consult with a healthcare professional before starting any new activity or exercise program.